QM-Quality-Manager/v3-docs/content/en/docs/document/tabs/document_content.md

 linkTitle: "Document content"
 date: 2017-01-04
 description: >
-  Document content: Used for editing the contents of a document of the type "Write a document
+  Document content: Used for editing the contents of a document of the type "Write a document"
 ---
 These are documents that are written directly into Qm+ using its document editing tool.
 Opens from the page Edit document data.